 Chino Hills is well known for its high quality of life and beautiful rural atmosphere.
-The community, with its growing population of 75,655, boasts 3,000 acres of publicly-owned open space, 41 parks, 39 miles of trails, and five community buildings.
+The community has a population of 84,364, boasts 3,000 acres of publicly-owned open space, 43 parks, and 48 miles of trails.

 Ranked #34 on the "100 Best Places to Live" list by Money Magazine

 Chino Hills’ reputation is known in the national arena as well,

 the City of Chino Hills has been ranked #34 on Money magazine’s 2012 list of the “100 Best Places to Live.”
 According to the CNN/Money website, the list includes “the top 100 terrific cities that offer what American families care about most - strong job opportunities, great schools, low crime, quality health care, plenty to do, and a true sense of community.”
 Cities with a population between 50,000 and 300,000 were considered.
 Chino Hills appeared on the list before -- in 2005 with a ranking of #68.

 100 Best Communities For Young People 2 Years in a Row

 America’s Promise Alliance announced that Chino Hills was named as one of the “100 Best Communities for Young People” for 2011 and 2012.
 Thanks to great partnerships and the hard work of many agencies and individuals who make a difference in the lives of young people in Chino Hills.
 The national award recognized our community for providing outstanding and innovative services and programs that make Chino Hills an outstanding place for youth to live, learn and grow.

 Chino Hills Ranks High on "Safest Cities" Lists